Being Ari Gold

 Since I wasn’t suing, at least now, I would do an artistic curse ritual: I’d release my own terrible music video called “Entourage - A Film By Ari Gold.”

-So my brother Ethan composed a song about bro-entourage-douchebags for me, and Louis Arogant sang it.
-For the mini-movie, we filmed a shot-for-shot parody of Avicii’s “Wake Me Up,” using the same sun-drenched locations where I’d shot my movie Adventures of Power with Adrian.
+So my brother Ethan Gold composed a song about bro-entourage-douchebags for me, and Louis Arogant sang it.
+For the mini-movie, we filmed a shot-for-shot parody of Avicii’s “Wake Me Up,” using the same sun-drenched locations where I’d shot Adventures of Power.

 I cast a male model and a puppet in place of the female models of the Avicii video.
 Then I called in reinforcements: the other Ari Golds.
 The real-life dance-pop artist Sir Ari Gold contributed backing vocals.
 An organic chef named Ari Gold sent good vibes from Portland.
 We formed an AriGoldian front against the corporate machine.